My Design Determination

 In my experience, the biggest hurdle isn't the desktop or tablet view—it's the smartphone.

 In Portrait, we have enough vertical height to comfortably stack our UI.
 But in Landscape, the Browser Chrome squeezes the view into a thin "letterbox" strip.
-Most tours try to force a full set of buttons into that tiny space, resulting in a cluttered mess where the interface actually suffocates the photography.
+Trying to force a full set of buttons into that tiny space, resulting in a cluttered mess where the interface actually suffocates the panoramas.

 My Solution: Contextual UI

-I believe a virtual tour should be as intuitive as holding a camera.
 My "Contextual UI" approach treats the phone’s orientation as a functional mode switch—an adaptation of what designers call Orientation-Aware Interface Design.
-I’ve engineered the interface to react to how you are physically holding your device:
+I’ve developed the interface to react to how you are physically holding your device:

 Portrait: My Command Center When the smartphone is held vertically, it’s in "Explore Mode."
 The navigation, interactive hotspots, and info panels are right at your fingertips (optimized for what we call the "Thumb Zone").
 It’s the perfect setup for opeing a popup or changing the language.